 Service learning activities

-In Spring 2012, Sarah Kitson and Jenna Martin served as service learning liasons, assisting faculty to design and implement service learning activities in their courses.
+In Spring 2012, Sarah Kitson and Jenna Martin served as service learning liaisons, assisting faculty to design and implement service learning activities in their courses.
 Community partners hosting the service learning activities include Portage County Parks and the Western Reserve Land Conservancy.
 The program is a partnership with the Collaborative Learning for Environmental Action Network (CLEAN).

-Last Spring, the presentations and activities organized by these service learning liasons exposed 179 students enrolled in four classes to applications of environmental science in the real world.
+Last Spring, the presentations and activities organized by these service learning liaisons exposed 179 students enrolled in four classes to applications of environmental science in the real world.
 The Spring courses included "Forestry" and "Conservation of Natural Resources" taught by Dan Ross, and "Invertebrate Zoology" taught by Ferenc De Szalay.
 In addition, a unique special topics course was set up to take advantage of the opportunity presented by this program: "Special Topics: Service Learning in Environmental Biology" co-taught by Drs.
 Ross and De Szalay.
 Sarah has stayed on for Fall 2012 and is organizing activities for additional classes.

 News from CENRS and other sources